valensupport/valensupport.github.io/pages/web_services.md

 ##### Audience

 This guide is intended for use by developers who are building web-enabled applications that will use the PWS to invoke an application to score a set of input data.
-To use the PWS, clients are required to have a valid PWS account.
+To use the PWS, clients are required to have a valid  account with Valen.
 Please contact <support@valen.com> to ensure that access is properly configured.

 ##### Required Knowledge and Skills